 “There it is: all you need to know to have a virtuous life.
 Keep this guide close to your chest and you will be an exemplary citizen.”

-"The idea might be simple; actually applying it to reality broke men and women wiser than I am."
+"The idea might be simple; trying to actually apply it to reality broke men and women wiser than I am."
 Keraunos was quick to add.
 "Focus in that that gives you pleasure, as well as that which brings happiness to others.
 Of course, never forget the specter of suffering.
-If something, no matter how pleasurable it might be at the moment, brings future pain and torment to your or another, you must stop and change your course of action.
+If something, no matter how pleasurable it might be at the moment, brings pain and torment to your or another, you must stop and change your course of action.”

 Lidia looked at her fists, closing them.